COVID-19 and Homelessness Resource Guide

 Free Meal Program: Carry out food will be provided in the parking lot.
-Guests will be asked to grab-and-go.
-There will be no dining area provided.
-Food will be served 4 - 5pm M - F; and 11am - 12pm Sat & Sun.
+Hot meals are served on weekdays, and bagged lunches on weekends.
+Food will be served 4 - 5pm M - F; and 11:30am - 12pm Sat & Sun.

-Food Pantry and Personal Essentials Pantry: Food and personal essentials will be distributed through our garage door area.
-Guests will complete a selection list and volunteers/staff will bag/box up the selections and bring them out to guests.
-Food pantry hours: 2 - 4pm Tuesday; and 10:30am - 12pm Thursday.
-PEP hours: 2 - 4pm Tuesday.
-There will be no pre-registration.
+Food Pantry and Personal Essentials Pantry: Food and personal essentials will be distributed through our garage door area in the parking lot.
+Food pantry hours: 2 - 3:30pm Tuesday; and 10:30am - 12pm Thursday.

 Immigration Legal Services will be provided by appointment only.
-No walk-in clients or inquiries will be seen.
-Appointment slots will be limited.
-Call 441-0114 to make an appointment.
+Please call 441-0114 to make an appointment.